sakritz/dungeons-and-beans/content/People & Groups/Oland Kelvaris.md

 ---

 - head of the village [[The Bean Bois/Heilar]] grew up in
-- His daughter [[Numbra Kelvaris]] got sick because of the corrupted water
+- His daughter [[People & Groups/Numbra Kelvaris]] got sick because of the corrupted water

 ## Important Relations
 * His daughter [[Numbra]]